fbpx

 The Hotel Valley Ho stands as a shining example of mid-century modern architecture.
 Its sleek, minimalist design is characterized by clean lines, flat planes, and expansive glass walls that seamlessly integrate indoor and outdoor spaces.
 The hotel’s iconic cantilevered roof lines and butterfly roofs give it a futuristic appeal while providing shape and protection from the elements.

-The rooms and pool at Hotel Valley Ho, Photo by C.C.
-Chapman, 2011
+The rooms and pool at Hotel Valley Ho.
+Photo: C.C.
+Chapman, 2011, Flickr Creative Commons CC-BY-NC-ND 2.0 Deed

 One of the most striking features of the Hotel Valley Ho is its use of materials, including concrete, steel, and native Arizona stone, which all pay homage to the state’s desert landscape.
 Additionally, the interior boasts vibrant colors, geometric patterns, and custom-designed furnishings that embody the essence of mid-century modern design.